kesiev/stampadia/docs/CODEC.md

   - **The Random Trap**: Dodge a trap rolling a die.
   - **The Switch Trap**: Step on a trap to get injured.
   - **The Teleport Trap**: It will teleport you to a room with an enemy.
+  - **The Timed Traps**: Defuse it with the right timing or it will trigger!
 - Subquest
   - **The Altar**: Sacrify important resources for other advantages.
   - **The Barman**: Pay gold for health or a short mission.